Avapritinib – Uses, Dosage, Side Effects, Interactions

 CENTRAL NERVOUS SYSTEM EFFECTS:

-• Grade 1: Continue at same dose or withhold until improvement to baseline or resolution; resume at same OR reduced dose.
+• Grade 1: Continue at same dose or withhold until improvement to or resolution; resume at same OR reduced dose.

 • Grade 2 or 3: Withhold this drug until improvement to baseline, Grade 1, or resolution; resume at same OR reduced dose.